End Confusion In Infusionsoft Campaign Builder (Part 1)

 When you drag items out onto the campaign canvas, Infusionsoft gives each goal and sequence an ambiguous default name.
 Things like ‘Web Form submitted’, or ‘Untitled Sequence’.

-Remember that goals in Infusionsoft always look back in time, and explain something that happened in the past.
+Remember that goals in Infusionsoft always look back in time and explain something that happened in the past.
 Hence the goal name is ‘web form submitted’.
-Sequences then look forward, at what needs to happen in the future.
+Sequences then look forward, to what needs to happen in the future.
 You might for example have: